Drupal to WordPress Migration Planning

 2. How long will a site migration take?

 There are automated migration services that claim to do a great job in 15 minutes.
-In my opinion, this severely underestimates the scope of the work necessary and overlooks the importance of pre-migration planning and auditing, as well as post-migration quality assurance.
-One common remark I hear from people who have gone through the process is that it ended up being much more work and taking much longer than they expected.
+In my opinion, this severely underestimates the scope of the work necessary and inexperienced migration teams are often given false expectations about timescales.

 Hours and timelines for the average migration project